HamzaLTUC/Reading_Notes-201/Read09.md

 7. hover to highlight a table row when a user's mouse goes over it

-•We can control Gaps Between Cell using  border-spacing, border-collapse
+• We can control Gaps Between Cell using  border-spacing, border-collapse
 • The cursor property allows you to control the type of mouse cursor that should be displayed to users.it has many values ( auto , crosshair, help , wait etc..)